saumG/brain-tumor-detector/README.md

 This project will use the Brain Tumor MRI Dataset from Kaggle.

 ### Gliomas
 Account for around 1/3 of all brain tumors.
 Gliomas orignate in the glial cells that surround the brain's neurons.
 A glioma can hinder brain function and potentially be life-threatening based on its location or growth.
+There are three types of glial cells that produce these tumors:

+##### 1. Astrocytomas, including astrocytoma, anaplastic astrocytoma and glioblastoma
+##### 2. Ependymomas, including anaplastic ependymoma, myxopapillary ependymoma and subependymoma
+##### 3. Oligodendrogliomas, including oligodendroglioma, anaplastic oligodendroglioma and anaplastic oligoastrocytoma